Dynamics of a collection of active particles on a two-dimensional periodic undulated surface: Results

 \section{Results}

 } We first characterise the dynamics of particles for different activities.
-Starting from the random positions and velocities, the particle dynamics is characterised by calculating the mean square displacement (MSD), defined as $\Delta (t) = \langle |{\bf r}(t+t_0)-{\bf r}(t_0)|^2 \rangle$, where $<..>$, implies average over different reference times $t_0$'s, all the particles and over $50$ independent realisations.
+Starting from the random positions and velocities, the particle dynamics is characterised by calculating the mean square displacement (MSD), defined as $\Delta (t) = \langle |{\bf r}(t+t_0)-{\bf r}(t_0)|^2 \rangle$, where $<..>$, implies average over many random initial conditions. $t_0 =1.0$ is the a fixed refrence time, the typical cross over time from ballistic to diffusive motion on the flat surface for zero activity $v_0=0.0$.
 The Fig. \ref{fig: 1}(a-d) shows the plot of MSD, $\Delta (t)$ ${\it vs}.$ time $t$ for flat $\bar{h}=0$ and undulated surface $\bar{h} = 0.1$, $0.5$ and $1.0$ respectively. \\ We first describe the dynamics on the flat surface $\bar{h}=0.0$.
 The early time dynamics of particle is ballistic with $\Delta (t) \simeq t^2$ and as time progresses it shows a crossover to diffusion, $\Delta(t) \simeq t$.